Counting geodesics on prime-order $k$-differentials: Proof of Theorem

-There is no GkRC anywhere (and at the top level in general), so we can continuously deform the genus $g-1$ surface until it has a Euclidean cylinder $C$.
-We can smooth out the multi-scale $k$-differential to obtain a welded surface in $\mathbb{P}K$ (and thus $K$) in which $C$ persists.
+There is no G$k$RC anywhere (and at the top level in general), so we can continuously deform the genus $g-1$ surface until it has a Euclidean cylinder $C$.
+We can smooth out the multi-scale $k$-differential to obtain a welded surface in $\mathbb{P}K$ (and thus $K$) in which $C$ persists using Lemma \ref{lemma_cylpersists}.
 By Lemma \ref{lemma_simplecylinder}, $\mathcal{F(M)}$ is arithmetic. \end{proof}

 In \cite{Api21}, we see $\mathcal{F(M)}$ could be either arithmetic or non-arithmetic when $K$ consists of genus zero surfaces.
 It remains an open question whether non-arithmeticity is possible when $K$ consists of genus one or two surfaces.
 Arithmeticity does however occur; many components in genus one and two can be realized from bubbling a handle followed by breaking up zeros.
 These components have a Euclidean cylinder, and thus its lift will have an arithmetic orbit closure by Lemma \ref{lemma_simplecylinder}.
 Lemma \ref{lemma_genus1cyl} provides conditions on the partition $\mu$ in which we know this is true in genus one.
 Arithmeticity could perhaps be proved with stronger adjacency results on strata of $k$-differentials than what is currently available.